How does RouteNote Compare to other music distribution services?

 The approval process is easier than Route Note AND its premium plan is much nicer.

-And to make this worse, this is a subscription basis, NOT just a single payment.
+And to make this worse, this is on a subscription basis, NOT just a single payment.

 So this website will charge you a LOT to distribute your release since the cost is renewed.